 Law student hiring is a pillar of our D&I strategy.
 With vigor and focus, we consistently raise the bar on our approach to on-campus outreach and recruitment through several key programs described below.

 Our Skadden 1L Scholars Program, established in 2012, is an important element of our on-campus recruitment strategy.
-The 11-week paid summer internship program is funded by Skadden and includes several weeks at our firm; a rotation at a firm client that demonstrates a strong interest in diversity and inclusion; and experience handling pro bono matters.
+The 11-week paid summer internship program is funded by Skadden and provides students with the ultimate 1L Summer Associate experience comprised of law firm, corporate in-house and public interest exposure.
 The program, which is available in all of our U.S. offices, provides a meaningful way for Skadden to partner with our clients on increasing diversity in the legal profession’s talent pipeline and to raise the profile of diversity and inclusion as a priority on law school campuses.
-To date we have hired 104 1L Scholars from approximately 20 law schools, and more than half of the program's alumni have joined the firm as full-time associates.
+To date we have hired 158 1L Scholars from approximately 20 law schools, and more than half of the program's alumni have joined the firm as full-time associates.
 To our knowledge, we were the first law firm to develop a 1L program that incorporates law firm, in-house and pro bono experiences, and we are pleased that our program has become a model for firms across the country.